-A student receiving an excused absence shall have the opportunity to make up missed schoolwork and not have his or her class grades adversely affected for lack of class attendance or class participation due to the excused absence.
-A student returning to school after an excused absence or suspension may request make-up work within three school days of his or her return to each class.
-The student will have the number of school days of absence or suspension plus one school day from the time he or she receives the make-up work to complete the work and submit it to the teacher.
+A student receiving an excused absence shall have the opportunity to make up missed schoolwork and not have their class grades adversely affected for lack of class attendance or class participation due to the excused absence.
+A studentreturning to school after an excused absence or suspension may request make-up work within three school days of their return to each class.
+The student will have the number of school days of absence or suspension plus one school day from the time they receive the make-up work to complete the work and submit it to the teacher.
 For ECE students or students with 504 plans, this must be done in accordance with the IEP.
+For Section 504 students this must be done in accordance with their 504 Plan.